 When more than one thing causes a drowsy driving crash, there are questions of comparative negligence.
 Bad weather, bad road design, or other drivers’ activities can all make drowsy driving more dangerous and lead to crashes.
 Pennsylvania’s rule on comparative negligence needs to be carefully examined to ensure that sleepy drivers are held responsible even when other elements are at play.

-What Compensation is Available for Drowsy Driving Cases?
+What Compensation Is Available for Drowsy Driving Cases?

-Crashes caused by drowsy driving can cause serious injuries because inebriated drivers don’t take evasive action.
+Crashes caused by drowsy driving can cause serious injuries because fatigued drivers don’t take evasive action.
 Drivers who fall asleep or experience microsleep episodes don’t brake or steer away from danger, leading to high-speed crashes with devastating results.

 The fact that drowsy driving accidents can be avoided can help increase damage awards.
 Drowsy driving differs from mechanical breakdowns or unavoidable emergencies because it is a conscious choice to drive while impaired.
-This could mean that punitive damages or higher recompense for irresponsible behavior are appropriate.
+This could mean that punitive damages or higher compensation for irresponsible behavior are appropriate.

-In cases of commercial vehicle sleepy driving, there is generally a lot of insurance coverage and more than one person who is responsible.
+In cases of commercial vehicle drowsy driving, there is generally a lot of insurance coverage and more than one person who is responsible.
 Trucking companies, freight brokers, and cargo owners may all be responsible for crashes caused by drowsy driving.
 This means that severely injured victims may be able to receive more money.

 Why You Should Choose Munley Law for Drowsy Driving Cases